openfisca/openfisca-web-ui-legacy/README.md

 Depending on your OS you might start the [MongoDB](http://www.mongodb.org/) server by hand.

-If you intend to use your own instance of the web API, run the web server of the API:
+If you intend to use your own instance of the web API, run the web server of the API (here we assume you installed it previously):

 ```
-cd openfisca-web-api
+cd ~/openfisca/openfisca-web-api
 paster serve --reload development-france.ini
 ```